magnetilo/energy_hackdays_2020_05_emob_behavior_analysis/README.md

 - occupation over time of a day/week for a selected station
 - typically duration of a charging process on a map

-#### Data Engineering
-- run everything on database server
-- productionalize frontend to shoot queries onto database and parse them to json
-- deploy frontend onto docker image and host in cloud

 ## Analyses